diskutil eject: How to Eject Drives From Mac Terminal

 The output shows every disk and its partitions.
 Your external drive will be something like disk4 or disk5.
 Internal drives are usually disk0 and disk1.

-For a more readable overview:
+For a more readable overview of just external drives:

 diskutil list external

-Force unmounting
+Force unmounting when diskutil eject fails

-If a normal unmount fails, force it:
+If a normal eject fails with an error like “couldn’t unmount disk,” force it:

 diskutil unmount force /Volumes/YourDriveName